intelsdi-x/snap-plugin-collector-mesos/README.md

   perf metrics as defined in the [`PerfStatistics` struct][perfstatistics-struct].

 ### Examples
-There are examples of the Snap global configuration and various tasks located in the [examples/](examples) directory.
+There are examples of the Snap global configuration and various tasks located in the [examples](examples) directory.
-To get started with these examples and collect Mesos metrics and publish them to a file, you'll need to perform the following steps.
+Specifically, these include:

+  * Snap global configuration
+  * Snap tasks (publish to file and publish to InfluxDB)
+  * Grafana dashboard for visualizing cluster telemetry

-*Note: these steps will work with the Vagrant development environment included in this repo.
+*Note: these scenarios will work with the Vagrant development environment included in this repo.
 For more info on how to get started with Vagrant, please see [CONTRIBUTING.md](CONTRIBUTING.md).*

+#### Publishing metrics to a file
+To start collecting Mesos metrics and publish them to a file, you'll need to perform the following steps.

 Start the Snap daemon in the background: